joebrew/vilaweb/analyses/witness_exclusion_quantified/README.md

 The [court's justification](http://datacat.cc/admisiondepruebas.pdf) for which witnesses were accepted and rejected is long (145 pages) and detailed.
 It provides reasons for the rejection of each of the defense's 39 disqualified witnesses.
 But the reasons are at times contradictory (as in the case of disqualifying Puigdemont and Rovira, but accepting Trapero), arbitrary (the disqualification of Cosidó) and false (the supposed "prohibition" of Mr. de Borbón's testimony).

-The result of these questionable exclusions is a witness pool of `length(unique(df$id[df$accepted]))` accepted witnesses of whom 47% are police officers.
+The result of these questionable exclusions is a witness pool of 518 accepted witnesses of whom 47% are police officers.
 Of the 42 rejected witnesses, 93% were proposed by the defense.
 13.5% of the defense's proposed witnesses were rejected, including individuals (such as Borbón and Cosidó) who played an important enough role in the events in question to be mentioned in prosecutorial documents.

 The European Convention on Human Rights' Article 6 makes clear "that a fair balance be struck between the parties" in terms of the witnesses accepted to give testimony.
 Given the disproportionate rejection rates of the defense's proposed witnesses, the inconsistent rationale for rejections, and the abnormally high percentage of witnesses who are police officers, it would be hard to argue that the final witness list constitutes "a fair balance".